-Notably, this part does not yield any angle-energy loss correlation, including that mentioned in the Introduction (sampled higher electron density in the regions of stronger deflecting field near the nucleus).
+Notably, this part does not give rise to any angle-energy loss correlation, including that mentioned in the Introduction (sampled higher electron density in regions of stronger deflecting field near atomic nuclei).
 The reason is that this contribution is concentrated at limited energy and momentum transfers, but the lowest-order expansion in their Fourier-reciprocal variables involves no cross terms.
 If the diffusion was normal, that would be the end of the story for thick targets.

-\paragraph{Hard scattering contribution} There exists, however, an equally important contribution from the outer region $\chi>\chi_1$.
-For its treatment, it is justified to apply Rutherford asymptotics (\ref{dsigmael-chic2}), (\ref{dsigmainel-chic2}), but the integrals need to be evaluated without resorting to expansions (\ref{1-J0=chi2}), (\ref{1-J0exp=chi2}):
+\paragraph{Hard scattering contribution} There exists, however, an equally important contribution from the hard scattering region $\chi>\chi_1$.
+For its treatment, it is justified to apply Rutherford asymptotics (\ref{dsigmael-chic2}), (\ref{dsigmainel-chic2}), but the integrals